In this project by composer and educator Kay Charlton, we offer a step-by-step guide to creating a song as a class.

 - Other instruments can be added (e.g. ukulele, guitar, keyboards, drums, brass/woodwind) depending on what is available in your school

-In this section we will learn how to recognise the structure of music and name its sections, and look at some ideas on how to write lyrics.
+In this section we will learn how to recognise the structure of music and name its sections, and look at some ideas for how to write lyrics.
 If you don’t cover everything in one session, this could be split over two.

 1. Listening task